Sarah Kemble Knight: Journal

 She recounted her experiences during the five-month journey in the “journals” that have made her known to students of American colonial literature and history.
 The small diary of her Boston–New York journey passed into private hands and lay undiscovered until 1825 when it was published posthumously as The Journal of Mme Knight by Theodore Dwight.
 The Journal of Madam Knight has subsequently been reprinted by others with additional biographical information.

-Her journal

 Her journal remains noteworthy both for its larger-than-life central character (Knight) and its telling of a trying journey not normally undertaken by a woman.
 The discomforts of primitive traveling are described with much sprightliness and not a little humor, including poems of gratitude and relief about finding moonlight, and poems of frustration about the loud sounds of drunken men late at night.
 The journal is valuable as a history of the manners and customs of the time, and is full of graphic descriptions of the early settlements in New England and New York.
 At the same time, it is interesting for its original orthography and interspersed rhymes.